-The Aber Lightstage project fixes its gaze, not yet on political figures but instead on solving applied computer vision problems in areas such as making early medical diagnoses and in the development of new resilient crops.
+The Aber Lightstage project fixes its gaze, not yet on political figures but instead on solving applied computer vision problems in areas such as making early medical diagnoses and in morphological identification to support the development of resilient crops.
 With this data capture and 3d modelling research technology, we’re able to open a host of new approaches to interdisciplinary problem domains and use cases.

 One of the Aber Lightstage project aims is a refreshed approach to improving crop resilience under the growing weather volatility that’s forecast to continue along with climate change.
 The UK National Phenomics Centre, a part funder of the project, use an advanced robotic greenhouse — a conveyor process line — to manage, systematise and phenotypically measure crop growth stages and cycles.
 The structure of the Aber Lightstage has the opportunity to ideally fit into such a conveyor process line in order to expand upon research in the automation of phenotypic measures.